A Trace-Path Integral Formula over Function Fields: Introduction

 If we informally consider the kernel function \(K_T(x,y)\) as a `matrix' with infinite dimensions, then we can write

 where \(\Omega\) is defined to be the space of all loops in \(M\).

-In a similar manner which will be explained in detail below, when a field theory is \textit{topological} in nature (i.e. the theory does not depend on the metric of the manifold), then it is possible to express the trace of a monodromy action \(F: L\rightarrow L\) on a Lagrangian subspace \(L\) of \(M\) as a path integral over the space of sections \(\cF\) of the bundle \(([0,T]\times L)/F\rightarrow S^1\)
+In a similar manner which will be explained in detail in the next section, when a field theory is \textit{topological} in nature (i.e. the theory does not depend on the metric of the manifold), then it is possible to express the trace of a monodromy action \(F\colon M\rightarrow M\) as a path integral over the space of sections \(\cF\) of the bundle \(([0,T]\times M)/F\rightarrow S^1\)

 Arithmetic path integrals over number fields have been introduced and computed in \cite{CKKPPYAbelianArithmeticChern}, \cite{CKNoteAbelianArithmetic}, and \cite{CCKKPYPathIntegralsPadic}, and this paper introduces a function field analogue of arithmetic path integrals.
-Letting \(J\) be the Jacobian of \(X\), just as \(X\) can be viewed as a three-manifold with Riemann surface fibres, we can in a similar manner view the \(J[\ell]\) as analogous to a (not neccesarily three) manifold fibred over the circle with finite fibres
+A related construction also motivated by the same analogies can be found in \cite{AVSymplecticLFunctions}.

+Viewing the curve \(X\) as a `3-dimensional spacetime', the Jacobian \(\bar{J}=\Jac(\bar{X})\) can be thought of as a space of fields on \(X\).
+For large values of \(\ell\), the Jacobian torsion \(J[\ell]\) can be viewed as an approximation of the space \(\bar{J}\).
+Thus in this paper we take the arithmetic analogue of the phase space of \(X\) to be \(\ell\)-torsion \(J[\ell]\).
+(Unfortunately an assumption we make in this paper is that the group of \(\ell\)th roots of unity are contained in the base field \(\FF_q\), so \(\ell\) cannot be arbitrarily large, one interesting direction of further research would be to generalise the results of this paper with the \(\mu_\ell\subset \FF_q\) condition removed.)